mounchiliu/IndividualProject/README.md

 ![image](https://github.com/mounchiliu/IndividualProject/blob/master/image/pre_seg.png)

-I combine these bounding boxes according to the intersection area of each two boxes.
+I combined these bounding boxes according to the intersection area of each two boxes.
 If the ratio of the intersection area to the bouding box is greater than a threshold, the two boxes will be combined.

 Result: